ORNL/AdditiveFOAM/tutorials/nLightAFX/README.md

 # nLight AFX Heat Source Tutorial

+## Case description

 This tutorial demonstrates the `nLightAFX` heat source model in AdditiveFOAM.
 The model represents an nLight AFX beam as a linear combination of inner and outer Gaussian-ring components with the same projected axial distribution used by the `projectedGaussian` heat source.

-The purpose of this tutorial is to show how ORNL-characterized nLight AFX beam profiles can be selected from dictionary inputs without hard-coding mode values in the heat source model.
+The purpose of this tutorial is to show how ORNL-characterized nLight AFX beam profiles can be selected from dictionary inputs.

 This tutorial uses the SS316L material configuration from `$ADDITIVEFOAM_ETC/materials/SS316L.cfg`.